openkraken/website/docs/guide/contribute/environment.en-US.md

    git checkout <flutter_version>
    ```

-9. Follow the steps in [Flutter official documentation](https://flutter.dev/docs/get-started/install/windows#update-your-path) to install Flutter's related dependencies, and make sure that the execution of `flutter doctor` no longer exists Any warnings.
+9. Follow the steps in [Flutter official documentation](https://flutter.dev/docs/get-started/install/windows#update-your-path) to install Flutter's related dependencies, and make sure to execute `flutter doctor` no more Any warnings.